Franklin (ACT)

 Franklin's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Franklin's health outcomes show notable results based on AreaSearch's assessment.
-Mortality rates and chronic condition prevalence were very low across all age groups.
+Franklin's health outcomes show exceptional results based on AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are very low across all age groups.

-Private health cover was approximately 56% of the total population (~4,168 people), compared to 62.4% in Australian Capital Territory.
-Mental health issues impacted 6.8%, while asthma affected 5.8%.
-A total of 81.9% declared themselves completely clear of medical ailments, compared to 70.2% across Australian Capital Territory.
-The area has 6.1% (454 people) aged 65 and over, lower than the 14.3% in Australian Capital Territory.
+Private health cover is high at approximately 56% of the total population (~4,203 people), compared to 62.4% in Australian Capital Territory.
+Mental health issues and asthma are the most common conditions, affecting 6.8% and 5.8% of residents respectively.
+81.9% of residents report being completely clear of medical ailments, higher than the 70.2% across Australian Capital Territory.
+As of 4th October 2021, Franklin has 5.8% of residents aged 65 and over (436 people), lower than the 14.3% in Australian Capital Territory.
 Health outcomes among seniors are strong, aligning with national rankings for the general population.

 Frequently Asked Questions - Health